khmarbaise/blog.soebes.de/content/blog/2015/03/2015-03-18-apache-maven-javadoc-version-2-dot-10-dot-2-released.md

 Bug:

- * {% chjl MJAVADOC-365 %} - Patch: sourceFileExcludes does not work due to inclusion of packages
+ * [MJAVADOC-365](https://issues.apache.org/jira/browse/MJAVADOC-365) - Patch: sourceFileExcludes does not work due to inclusion of packages

 Improvements:

- * {% chjl MJAVADOC-415 %} - Update plexus-archiver to 2.6.3 and p-utils to 3.0.18
+ * [MJAVADOC-415](https://issues.apache.org/jira/browse/MJAVADOC-415) - Update plexus-archiver to 2.6.3 and p-utils to 3.0.18
- * {% chjl MJAVADOC-417 %} - Update version of plexus-archive from 2.5 to 2.9
+ * [MJAVADOC-417](https://issues.apache.org/jira/browse/MJAVADOC-417) - Update version of plexus-archive from 2.5 to 2.9

 Enjoy,